nopespace/nopespace/README.md

 - 🌱 I’m currently learning to be a human
 - 📫 How to reach me:
     - First, you need to have a spacecraft.
-    - Second, go to the Mars~
+    - Second, go to Mars~
     - Third, you reach me!
 Congrats.

 Thanks for visiting my profile, please feel free to reach me!!!!!
 I am really addicted in observing human recently!!!!!
 I'll be really happy to talk to you!